 Four separate flash modes offer flexibility for time stamping video captures.

-- Flash Now - flashes the camera LED at the start of the next UTC second.
+- Flash Single - flashes the camera LED once at the start of the next UTC second.
 Duration of the flash can be set by the user.

 - Flash Series - produces a series of camera LED flashes with user specified flash duration, number of flashes and time interval between flashes.